hugang/auto-test/doc/commands.md

 export db by sql.

 - arguments
+    - type: file, json
-    - target: The database group which defined in conf/db.conf.
+    - target: when type is file, get the db setting defined in target, when type is json, get db setting by keys[url, user, pass], when other, get database group which defined in conf/db.conf.
-    - value: sqls.
+    - value: sql list, split by [;].
     - path: the path of the exported file.

 ## recorder [〇]